agladysh/json2lua/README.md

 json2lua – A command-line tool to convert JSON to Lua
 =====================================================

-This tool is still in its embryonic phase.
-An appropriate description would be added later.

 See the copyright information in the file named `COPYRIGHT`.

 Usage: